Air Fryer 101

 - Made roasted asparagus bites by chopping up asparagus, tossing in garlic olive oil (could use regular) and seasonings.
 350 for 15 minutes, stir twice.

-- Recrispified leftover Paleo Chick-fil-A chicken for lunch (350 degrees, like 5 minutes) – note, we prefer this chicken pan fried, but for reheating, the air fryer is perfect!
+- Recrispified leftover 5-ingredient chicken for lunch (350 degrees, like 5 minutes) –

 - Recrispified zucchini fritters from the freezer, 350 for 10 minutes

-- Made crispy broccoli (ridiculously good) – steamed in microwave first, then tossed in olive oil and seasonings.
+- Made crispy broccoli (ridiculously good) – steamed in microwave first to save time on this dense veggie, then tossed in olive oil and seasonings.
 Air fried at 350 for 15 minutes.